Demi-urge/menace_sandbox/README.md

 - Central Menace orchestrator coordinating all stages and hierarchical oversight
 - Self improvement engine automatically runs the workflow on the Menace model when metrics degrade
 - Self-coding manager applies patches then deploys via the automation pipeline
+- Memory-aware GPT wrapper injects prior feedback and fixes into prompts when calling ChatGPT.
+Callers pass a module/action key so retrieved context and the resulting interaction are logged with appropriate tags.
 - Evolution orchestrator coordinating self improvement and structural evolution
 - System evolution manager runs GA-driven structural updates ([docs/system_evolution_manager.md](docs/system_evolution_manager.md))
 - Experiment manager for automated A/B testing of bot variants